 Ballantyne is dedicated to strengthening the energy efficiency of its buildings.

-Ballantyne Corporate Park is home to 28 ENERGY STAR® certified space in Ballantyne with 39 ENERGY STAR® certified buildings (100% of Ballantyne office buildings), signifying that the buildings perform in the top 25% of similar facilities nationwide for superior energy efficiency.
+Home to four million square feet of ENERGY STAR® certified space in Ballantyne with 39 ENERGY STAR® certified buildings (100% of Ballantyne office buildings), signifying that the buildings perform in the top 25% of similar facilities nationwide for superior energy efficiency.
 Properties have an average score of 87.

 Uses T-8 high efficiency 28-watt light bulbs, which have a rated life that is 50% greater than the market standard and conserve 13% in energy usage

 8 parking decks feature T-5 LED lamps, which consume half the wattage of fluorescents (energy saved with these lamps could power 85 homes for 365 days)